EPSRC REMS CDT Studentships

 - Interpersonal skills necessary to contribute effectively in a large research group.

-To apply for this studentship, candidates should send the following documents to firstname.lastname@example.org
+To apply for one of these studentships, candidates should send the following documents to email@example.com

 - Covering letter